vivaramsey/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Contains info about shell varaible expansions.
+# Basics about shell variable and expanisions